 Exchanging Currency in Bulgaria

 For tourists and international visitors, converting foreign currency into leva is a must for navigating Bulgaria’s markets and services.
-While the lev’s reach doesn’t extend far beyond Bulgarian borders, you’ll find plenty of banks and exchange outlets ready to swap your currency for leva within the country.
+While the lev’s reach doesn’t extend far beyond Bulgarian borders, plenty of banks and exchange outlets are ready to swap your currency for leva within the country.
 Although some businesses, particularly those in the tourist sector, might accept euros, paying in leva is usually the norm.
 Carrying leva for everyday transactions and smaller purchases is wise, ensuring a smoother travel experience.
 Additionally, exchanging major currencies like the Euro or USD for leva is conveniently possible at banks and currency exchange spots throughout Bulgaria.

 Practical Tips for Currency Exchange